ShawnWebDev/Blogging-System/README.md

 # Full-Stack Blogging System (SSR + HTMX)

 ## Overview
-A modern blogging platform that feels like a highly interactive single-page application, using server-side rendering and Hypermedia without a heavy JavaScript front-end.
+A modern blogging platform that feels like a highly interactive single-page application, using server-side rendering and Hypermedia without the need for two separate code bases as HTMX is written in the template/HTML declaratively .

 ## Goals
 1. To gain more experience and deeper understanding of Hypermedia-Driven Development best practices and conventions.